BradenBellTTU/CSC-2400/Project1/README.md

 ### Corrections for Bonus1:
 - Inputs with negative numbers now return the proper GCD
-- Inputs with a negative, zero types now return the proper GCD
+- Inputs including a combination of a negative integer and zero now return the proper GCD

 ### Original Instructions:
 ```